amarnadh19/books/Cloud/Azure/Azure_ad_RBAC.md

 ### Role definition

-A *role definition* is a collection of permissions.
+A *role definition* is a collection of permissions written using JSON file.

 It is typically just called a *role*.